VerboteneZone/MySQLSafeBackup/README.md

 # MySQLSafeBackup
 MySQLSafeBackup lets you dump / backup mysql databases, encrypt and also compress the output files.
 Also restoring of encrypted mysql backup files is supported.

+# Making MySQLSafeBackup work with gnupg2
+To do this, you have to add the file gpg.conf in the GNUPGHOME of MySQLSafeBackup, with the following contents:

+  use-agent
+  pinentry-mode loopback

+Also add gpg-agent.conf with:

+  allow-loopback-pinentry

 # Debian package
 You can find a .deb package for using with dpkg here: https://github.com/VerboteneZone/MySQLSafeBackup/releases